wp-plugins/pwebcontact/readme.txt

 18. Step 3 - advanced options of theme
 19. Step 4 - advanced options of email
 20. Very advanced options for web developers
+21. Tips for opening contact form with menu item or custom HTML/JavaScript code

 == Changelog ==